 Twenty six species of mammals have been recorded in the Keurbooms River Nature Reserve.
 Of these, only the blue duiker is considered a threatened species.
-Bushbuck and baboons are frequently sighted on the reserve while bushpigs wallow in the mud in the seasonal pans.
+Bushbuck, baboons and bushpigs are frequently sighted on the Reserve.

 Visitors should look out for the guirky vervet monkeys, the shy blue duikers, beautiful grysbok and mongooses.
 Those patient and lucky enough could even spot elusive Cape leopards.